Hubs-Foundation/hubs-docs/docs/spoke-user-interface.md

 #### Sketchfab
 Sketchfab is an online marketplace for 3D models.
 It contains a wide variety of high quality models to help you fill out your scene.

+Under the “Collections” tab, you'll find models designed to be used with Hubs.
-Searching for “game ready”, “low-poly”, or “Mozilla Hubs” will find a number of optimized models.
+You can also search for “game ready”, “low-poly”, or “Mozilla Hubs” to find a number of optimized models.

+Models that can't be downloaded, or have too many faces to perform well, are not listed.

 > 💡The administrator of your instance must have generated an API key, and configured the instance with it, for this to work.